maotterson/nuxt-netlify-homepage/content/skill/jQuery.md

 subcategories:
   - jQueryUI
 ---
-I have worked with jQuery primarily in assistance as a Tutor, but have done so for a few years.
+I have primarily assisted *others*who are using jQuery, however in doing so I have developed a generally solid fundamental understanding of it's capabilities.
+I have also helped leverage jQueryUI libraries in small projects.